amazon-ion/ion-docs/_books/ion-1-1/src/modules/defining_modules.md

 Macro references are resolved to a specific macro as follows:

 * An unqualified _macro-name_ is looked up in the following locations:
-    1. in the macros already exported in this module's `macro_table`
+    1. in the macros already exported in this module's `macros`
     2. in the [default_module](encoding_modules.md#the-default-module)
     3. in the [system module](system_module.md)